berkayekren/COST-BioAqua-HandsOn_Session/README.md

     Hands-on exploration of deep learning methods for microbiome analysis, such as neural networks for classification and prediction.

 3. **Functional Analysis** (16:30 - 17:15)
-    Practical session on functional annotation and analysis of microbiome data, including tools for pathway analysis and metabolic profiling.
+    Practical session on functional annotation and analysis of microbiome data, including tools for pathway analysis and taxonomic profiling.

 ### Prerequisites
 - Basic knowledge of R/Python programming.